 Martin Blackwell (PhD 2005, History) recently visited Kyiv to present his monograph Kyiv as Regime City: The Return of Soviet Power after Nazi Occupation (2016, University of Rochester Press).
 He is currently Visiting Professor of History at Stetson University.

 Stephen F Cohen (BA 1960, Business Economics and Public Policy; MA 1962, Government).
 See the news story for more!

-Joe Crescente, (MA 2007, REEI) is Media Literacy Fellow for Project Harmony International at the American Center at the US Embassy in Moscow.
+Joe Crescente, (MA 2007, REEI) is Media Literacy Fellow at the American Center at the US Embassy in Moscow.

 Elena Doludenko (PhD 2017, Slavic) is currently Visiting Assistant Professor of Russian at University of Missouri at Columbia.

 Geoffrey Durham (MA 2016, REEI), currently a doctoral student in history at the University of Pennsylvania, has been named an ASEEES 2019 Stephen F. Cohen-Robert C. Tucker Dissertation Fellow.

 Kat Hodgson (MA 2010, REEI), is a doctoral research fellow at the Centre for Peace Studies at the Arctic University of Norway.